-Timeline.
 This gives you a detailed timeline of changes to individual cloud resources.
 It also includes useful resource links and counts of affected resources.

-- Configuration.
 This displays the same configuration details that you can find in the Stack view for your update.

-You can click on a resource link from Activity > Timeline to drill into a specific resource’s properties and dependencies, if any.
+Select a resource link from Activity > Timeline to drill into a specific resource’s properties and dependencies, if any.
 The Resources tab lets you toggle between a list and a graph view.

 The Resource list view includes a useful search and filtering feature.
 You may filter by resource type which is broken down into three categories: Data, Compute, and Operations.
 Some resources include links to their associated pages in the cloud provider’s console.
-For example, a Route 53 record set in the AWS Console.

-The Resource graph view does not include a search and filtering feature, but you may still click on individual resources to view its list of properties and dependencies.
+Select an individual resources to view its list of properties and dependencies.